jinnycho/jinnycho-blog/src/writings/hobbies/music/newjeans.md

 "Super Shy," "Ditto," "Hype Boy," "New Jeans", etc - every single one is a total jam.
 Also there's a new album release very soon!

 ### What's the lawsuit again?
+So, New Jeans is under this company called Ador, which is like a smaller branch of Hybe—the same folks behind BTS.
+Heejin Min was running Ador but also had legal ties with Hybe.
+Ador's basically 20% owned by Min and 80% by Hybe.
+Recently, Hybe sued Min, accusing her of trying to wreck the company and swipe New Jeans.

+The whole media villainized Min until she hit back with a press release that spilled the beans on all the bad stuff Hybe, and particularly Bang, the BTS producer, did.
+Like, they pretty much tried to sweep New Jeans under the rug when they debuted—no showcase, which is usually a big deal for Kpop debuts (though they apparently didn't need it 💪).
+They even made New Jeans the second girl group to launch after Le Sserafim, breaking their promise to launch New Jeans first.
+And that's just the tip of the iceberg.
+There were a bunch of contract issues and Hybe kept throwing shade at New Jeans’ success.
+There’s also this wild rumor going around that Hybe has some cult connections and they were pressuring New Jeans to be more religious.
+But Min pushed back and she even fought back, making this [“OMG” music video]((https://www.youtube.com/watch?v=_ZAgIHmHLdc&ab_channel=HYBELABELS).
+) to kind of mock the whole thing.

 ### Ending
+All this rumor or legal conflicts aside, I just want to support Min and New Jeans.
+Min is an extremely talented producer who doesn't weirdly sexualize girl group or force them to work ridiculous hours and literally make beautiful girl group that's edgy and inspiring.
+New Jeans is a very talented kpop future with knows how to sing, dance and ultimately make people happy.
+I am so excited New Jean's collab with Takashi Murakami and I can't wait to go to their world tour led by Min.